Oklahoma Juvenile Crime Attorney

 Our state’s Youthful Offender Act allows for stiffer punishments of certain crimes but affords more opportunities for reform and rehabilitation than would be given to adults charged with the same offenses.
 In determining whether the minor qualifies for youthful offender status, the state will consider:

-- Whether the alleged crime was committed with premeditation or in a violent, willful or aggressive manner
+- Whether the alleged crime was committed with premeditation or in a violent, willful, or aggressive manner

 - Whether the alleged offense was committed against another person, and if so, the extent of personal injury inflicted